 Advanced Placement Human Geography/Geography & History of the World focuses on the distribution, processes, and effects of human populations on the planet.
 The course is designed to prepare students for the AP exam and thus focuses on developing their reading, writing, and critical thinking abilities at a college level.
 Students are expected to engage with this content through the broad themes of physical geography, population, migration, cultural patterns and processes, political geography, economic development, industry, agriculture, and urban geography.
 Throughout the course of the school year, students will also be covering topics at a basic geography level to expand their knowledge of AP Human Geography.
-Students taking this course will have the opportunity to earn 4 credits (2 credits for AP Human Geography and 2 for Geography/History of the World).
+Students taking this course will have the opportunity to earn 4 credits (2 credits for AP Human Geography and 2 for Geography/History of the World - which is added to the student's schedule before the end of the first semester).